 - The MIPS Advancing Care Information performance category to the Promoting Interoperability performance category for MIPS eligible clinicians

-Promoting Interoperability, EHR implementation, PCMH consulting, MACRA/MIPS, EHR worflow redesign, AAPC certified coding instruction, ICD-10 instruction and certification, privacy & security risk analysis.
+Promoting Interoperability, EHR implementation, PCMH consulting, MACRA/MIPS, EHR worflow redesign, AAPC certified coding instruction, ICD-10 instruction and certification, privacy, security risk analysis and NCQA Diabetes Recognition Program Assistance.

 We recently completed a project of auditing charts for dozens of participating providers for a third party payer who desired to verify the accuracy and specificity of all diagnosis codes.